Simple Strawberry Smoothie Recipe

 Yes, they make your calves look great and are cute-as-heck.
 But they are also extremely bad for your back, uncomfortable, slightly dangerous, and make climbing stairs nearly impossible.
-We wear them anyway, praying we won’t fall over or twist our ankle.
+We wear them anyway, praying we won’t fall over or twist our ankles.

 Take Beef Wellington.
 It is completely delightful, but is it really worth all the time and preparation that goes into a good Beef Wellington?
 Is it more delicious than a great seared steak with sauteed mushrooms?
 Is the “glitz” factor really worth all the extra work?

 Not in my opinion.

 The other day I was flipping through one of my favorite cooking magazines and noticed a strawberry smoothie recipe.
-It immediately caught my attention because of the vast array of ingredients, 15 to be exact.
+It immediately caught my attention because of the vast array of ingredients, 15 grocery items to be exact.